SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Experiments

 \textbf{Human Preference Study.} For a thorough comparison between baselines, we conduct a user study following the widely used Parti prompts~\cite{yu2022scaling}.
 We include SANA (1.6B), SD3-M (2B), and Flux.1-dev (12B) as the baselines and ask participants to select images with better attributes between the baselines and our models.
-The evaluation considers three key aspects: realism, fidelity, and text alignment.
-As shown in \cref{fig:human_eval}, our full variant surpasses all baselines in both fidelity and realism, while remaining highly competitive in image–text alignment, particularly against SD3-M. The small variant also demonstrates robust performance, outperforming larger baselines such as Flux.1-dev and SANA on most attributes.
+The evaluation considers three key aspects: realism, visual fidelity, and text alignment.
+As shown in \cref{fig:human_eval}, our full variant surpasses all baselines in fidelity, realism and image–text alignment.
+The small variant also demonstrates robust performance, outperforming baselines such as SANA and SD3-M on most attributes while remaining competitive with Flux.1-dev.\\

+\textbf{Cross-Device Deployment.} To validate the hardware adaptivity enabled by our Elastic Training Framework, we measure the inference latency of sub-networks (small and tiny variants) across multiple commercial mobile devices (\cref{tab:diverse_devices}).

 \textbf{Few-Step Generation.} After applying Knowledge-guided Distribution Matching Distillation (K-DMD), our models are capable of generating high-quality images in only four steps.
-As shown in \cref{fig:fewstep}, we compare the performance of the 28-step base models with the 4-step distilled models using DPG and GenEval scores.
+As shown in \cref{fig:fewstep}, we compare the performance of the 28-step base models with the 4-step distilled models using DPG-Bench and GenEval scores.
 The results indicate that the distilled 4-step models achieve performance comparable to the 28-step baselines, despite the significant reduction in sampling steps.
-While there is a slight drop in scores, the quality remains nearly lossless, demonstrating the effectiveness of our step-distillation approach.
+Importantly, by introducing KD-based regularization, K-DMD mitigates the over-saturation and grainy artifacts commonly observed when applying standard DMD to compact models (\cref{fig:dmdvskdmd}).
+Overall, although a slight drop in scores is observed, the quality remains largely preserved, highlighting the effectiveness of our step-distillation approach.